sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

     definition for the build definition (worth to repeat it here again:
     "sbt is recursive", remember?).

-The build definition classpath is searched for `sbt/sbt.plugins` descriptor files containing the names of `sbt.AutoPlugin` or `sbt.Plugin` implementations.
+The build definition classpath is searched for `sbt/sbt.autoplugins` descriptor files containing the names of `sbt.AutoPlugin` implementations.

 The `reload plugins` command changes the current build to the (root) project's `project/` build definition.
 This allows manipulating